guillermopaniaguasilva/tradesy-challenge/README.md

 ## Installation

-Clone this repo to your local machine and install the project's dependencies by runnning the command:
+Clone this repo to your local machine and install the project's dependencies by running the command:

 ```
 npm i